 Driver crashes into crowd at Pride parade in Florida; 1 dead

 WILTON MANORS, Fla.
-(AP) — A driver slammed into spectators Saturday evening at the start of a Pride parade in South Florida, killing one person and seriously injuring another, authorities said
+(AP) — A driver slammed into spectators Saturday evening at the start of a Pride parade in South Florida, killing one man and seriously injuring another, authorities said

 The pickup truck driver acted like he was part of the Wilton Manors Stonewall Pride Parade but then suddenly accelerated when he was told he was next, crashing into the victims, Fort Lauderdale Mayor Dean Trantalis said, according to WSVN-TV.
 Wilton Manors is just north of Fort Lauderdale.

-Authorities said one of the victims later succumbed to their injuries.
-The other victim was hospitalized.
+Authorities said one of the victims later succumbed to his injuries.
+The other victim is expected to survive, police said.

 The driver of the pickup truck was taken into custody.
-Authorities did not immediately give further details about the victims or say whether they believe the crash was intentional.
+Authorities did not immediately give further details about the victims or say whether they think the crash was intentional.
+Fort Lauderdale Police Detective Ali Adamson told reporters that authorities are investigating “all possibilities,” with the help of the FBI.

-“This is a terrorist attack against the LGBT community,” Trantalis told reporters.
-“This is exactly what it is.
-Hardly an accident.”
+Adamson said authorities are speaking with the driver, but she did not say whether he had been charged.

+Trantalis said he believes the crash was “deliberate” and an attack against the LGBTQ community.

 Spectator Christina Currie told the South Florida SunSentinel that she was with her family at the start of the parade.